woozar/node-red-contrib-covid-germany-incidents/README.md

 ## DISCLAIMER

-This node does not guarantee for anything, but that it tries its best to read the data the Robert Koch Institute provides.
-Also the Robert Koch Institute is in no way whatsoever part of the development of this node.
-We are just using the data from the API, they provide.
+This node does not guarantee for anything, but that it tries its best to read the data the "Robert Koch Institute (RKI)" and the "Deutsche Interdisziplinäre Vereinigung für Intensiv- und Notfallmedizin (DIVI)" provides.
+Also those institutions are in no way whatsoever part of the development of this node.
+We are just using the data from the APIs, they provide.

 ## How is it working?